-The potential environmental impacts associated with solar energy (land use and habitat loss, water use, and the use of hazardous materials in manufacturing) can vary greatly by technology, which includes two broad categories: photovoltaic solar cells or plants concentration solar thermal.
+The potential environmental impacts associated with solar energy can vary widely by technology.
+These impacts are related to land use and habitat loss, water use, and the use of hazardous materials in manufacturing.

-- Water use.
-Solar photovoltaic cells do not use water to generate electricity.
-However, as in all manufacturing processes, some water is used to make photovoltaic solar components.
+Some plants need water to work.
 Solar thermal concentration plants require water to cool down.
 In addition, these plants require keeping the reflectors clean, the water consumption is higher.

-- Dangerous materials.
-The photovoltaic cell manufacturing process includes a number of hazardous materials, most of which are used to clean and purify the semiconductor surface.
+Some materials used can be dangerous.
+The photovoltaic cell manufacturing process includes a number of hazardous materials.
+Most of those materials are used to clean and purify the semiconductor surface.
 Thin-film photovoltaic cells contain a number of more toxic materials than those used in traditional silicon photovoltaic cells.

-- Life cycle of global warming emissions.
-While there are no global warming emissions associated with the generation of electricity from solar energy, there are emissions associated with other stages of the solar life cycle, including manufacturing, transportation of materials, installation, maintenance, and decommissioning and dismantling.
+Life cycle of global warming emissions.
+On operation, there are global warming emissions.
+However, there are emissions associated with other stages of the solar life cycle.
+It includes manufacturing, transportation of materials, installation, maintenance, and decommissioning and dismantling.